FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           end-time: 14:05:00.000Z
           location: ""
         - title: "Panel Discussion | Pioneering the Data Economy: From Cost Center to Revenue Center"
-          description: "(Moderator) Eric Hillerbrand, Brainstems.ai  Stefaan Vervaet, Akave  Sebastian Cheek, Faculty Group  Jeremy Hazan, Hyperbolic.Meet the builders at the cutting edge of the new age of data as they help lay the foundations for the rising data economy –– from the ground up with decentralized storage and compute infra and from the top down at the VC level."
+          description: "(Moderator) Eric Hillerbrand (Brainstems.ai), Stefaan Vervaet (Akave), Sebastian Cheek (Faculty Group), Jeremy Hazan (Hyperbolic).
+Meet the builders at the cutting edge of the new age of data as they help lay the foundations for the rising data economy –– from the ground up with decentralized storage and compute infra and from the top down at the VC level."
           speakers:
             - name: Eric Hillerbrand
               company: Brainstems.ai